- I’m an econ major interested in studying away. What do I need to do?

-- how she will meet all the requirements for the major, including 200, 202 and 253
+- how the student will meet all the requirements for the major, including 200, 202 and 253

 - the courses most appropriate for her major while studying away

-- how she will meet the prerequisites for her courses while studying away
+- how the student will meet the prerequisites for her courses while studying away

 - how the study away experience will complement or complicate the thesis writing experience

-If a student wants a particular course to count toward the Economics major or minor, she must obtain approval from the department chair before confirming registration at the host institution.
+If a student wants a particular course to count toward the Economics major or minor, the student must obtain approval from the department chair before confirming registration at the host institution.